djsyi/Matlab_-OrientTuning2Freq-master/README.md

 The above command visualizes the Axx data (`cond` = 2) for conditions 1 to 27 (`conditions_to_visualize`) from channel 75 (`channel_to_visualize`), where the frequency is equal to 10 (`target_freq`).
 The contrasting levels are grouped into low contrast = '1-7', medium contrast = '10-16' and high contrast = 19-25.
 The signal to noise ratio is then displayed on the graph.

-The plot will be saved in a file called 'myOrientationPlot'
+The plot will be saved in a file called 'OrientationPlot'

 ![alt text](https://i.ibb.co/Jr6xHLF/Orientation-Plot.png)